So, finally an entry that isn’t about Avatar: The Last Airbender or The Vampire Diaries.

 She smiles, but that’s all.
 Then her tool breaks, and she says that she needs a power bone saw.
 Yeah, that sounds dirty.
 Duke says that he’s been waiting on her his whole life.
 He’s either impressed by her use of power tools, or he doesn’t understand what she’s talking about.
 She tells him where one is, and he goes to get it.
 Her true motivation is revealed: getting rid of him.

 She’s way too classy for this cornball.
+(Not that I don’t like Duke.)

 He had already revealed some reservations regarding nanowalls, which don’t open and close, but instead become permeable and you walk right through them.
 He again doesn’t want to go through the nanowall to go get the bone saw, but I think he’s afraid of being called a wuss again.
 He tells her that he’ll do it for her, because she’s pretty.
 He wouldn’t do it for a dude.
 Her response: “Off you go.”
 She is so totally trying to get rid of him.
 Although I wouldn’t blame her if she preferred his lighthearted company to John’s angst.
-Well, no, actually I would, because I would rather get yelled at by John than get a foot rub from Duke, but then I don’t have all that emotional baggage.

 There’s a power surge, and Sam calls out to Duke, and he doesn’t respond, so she goes after him into the hallway.
 Um, stupid much?
 But it was a fake-out, and everything is fine.
 He hands her the bone saw, and they begin walking back to the infirmary.
 Duke then asks which one of them is the oldest.
 I guess he realized he was making more headway with her when they were talking about John.

 I don’t actually consider her to be older.
 Even if she came out first, that doesn’t mean she’s older, it just means she came out first.
+That’s how I see it.

 Well, it was a fake-out fake-out, and a monster does attack, though Sam and Duke manage to get behind the security of the nanowall more or less unscathed.
 They trap the monster in the wall, and it turns out to be Carmac, they realize, after noticing his missing ear.